 The Ottawa Senators joined the Central Canada Hockey League in 1979.
-In 1982-83, the first-place Senators won their first of three championships.
+In 1982-83, the first-place Senators won their first of four championships.
 In 1992, the team added “Junior” to become the Junior Senators to prevent confusion with the Ottawa Senators, an expansion team in the National Hockey League in 1992-93.
-One of their most successful seasons came in 2001-02, when the 41-8-8 Junior Senators defeated the Cornwall Colts in five games in the league’s final, and went on to appear in the Royal Bank Cup in Halifax.
-The Junior Senators were able to capture their last of three championships in 2001-02.
-Since then, Ottawa has appeared in the playoffs several times but they have not been able to advance to the final series, losing in the semi-finals in 2009, 2010, 2013, 2014 and 2015.
-Their last three semi-final defeats came in a decisive Game 7.
+One of their most successful seasons came in 2001-02, when the 41-8-8 Junior Senators defeated the Cornwall Colts in five games in the league’s final, and went on to appear in the Royal Bank Cup in Halifax, Nova Scotia.
+The Junior Senators were able to capture their third championship in 2001-02.

 After appearing in the championship final for two consecutive years, but falling to the Carleton Place Canadians, the Junior Senators were finally able to conquer their arch nemesis who were once again favored to win it all.
 Ottawa surprised the hockey world by knocking out Carleton Place in five games.
 They then followed the act by claiming their first ever Fred Page Cup which earned them a trip to the Royal Bank Cup in Chilliwack, British Columbia where they lost in the semi-finals to the host Chiefs.